YINI-lang/YINI-spec/YINI-Specification.md

 For readability, underscores (`_`) MAY be placed between repeated section markers.
 These underscores are visual separators only and do not change the section depth.

 Rules:
-- An underscore MAY appear between two repeated section marker characters.
+- An underscore MAY appear only between two repeated occurrences of the same section marker character.
 - An underscore MUST NOT appear at the beginning or end of the section marker sequence.
 - An underscore MUST NOT appear adjacent to another `_`.
 - Section marker separators are supported only in repeated section marker form, not in numeric shorthand form.
+- Section marker separators do not count toward the section depth.
+Only actual section marker characters are counted.

 For example, the following are equivalent:
 ```yini